 The EPDP Team does recognize that there may be a need to facilitate and harmonize practices for those Contracted Parties who do decide to differentiate between legal and natural persons.
-The EPDP Team would welcome further input on why harmonization of practices may or may not be beneficial.

 To facilitate differentiation, the EPDP Team has developed the guidance that can be found in the section below.
 In this guidance, the EPDP Team suggests that Registrars may consider the use of a standardized data element that would indicate the type of registrant concerned (legal/natural) and the type of data of legal registrants it concerns (personal/non-personal).
 This concept of identifying the type of domain name registration data involved is also referenced in EPDP Phase 2 recommendation #9.9.4 (automated response to disclosure requests), which indicates that a Contracted Party needs to have a mechanism to identify that a registration record does not contain any personal data.